Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Evaluation

 \subsection{Offline TE performance}

-To understand how much of \sysname's performance advantages stem from its fast and scalable computation, we evaluate all schemes under the offline setting described in \S\ref{subsec:methodology}.
-LP-all is practically infeasible to run on ASN due to its unreasonably long runtime and memory errors.
-We obtain the results otherwise in Figure~\ref{fig:offline}.
+To determine the extent to which \sysname's performance benefits arise from its fast and scalable computation, we evaluate all schemes under the offline setting described in \S\ref{sec:methodology}.

-On Kdl, LP-all requires over 900 seconds to process each individual demand matrix, but its output allocation is optimal and may serve as a reference. \sysname falls short of the optimal allocation by 4.9\% in terms of the ``offline satisfied demand,'' but remains within 0.7\% of the best feasible scheme (LP-top) and significantly outperforms NCFlow by 21.4\%.
-On ASN, \sysname and LP-top achieve comparable offline satisfied demand, while both being 19\% higher than NCFlow.
-The results suggest that even when we do not account for the computation delay, \sysname's flow allocation is still near-optimal.
+On Kdl, while LP-all requires over 500 seconds to compute each flow allocation and exceeds the allotted time budget, its output allocation is optimal and serves as a benchmark. \sysname falls short of the optimal allocation by 4.8\% with respect to the offline satisfied demand, but remains within 0.7\% of the best feasible scheme LP-top, and outperforms NCFlow by a significant margin of 27\% and POP by 2.8\%, respectively.
+On ASN, \sysname and LP-top achieve a similar level of offline satisfied demand, which is 30\% higher than NCFlow and 11\% higher than POP.